dubiel-sample-project/phaserio-weatherman/README.md

 ## Contributing:

-if you are interested in improving or expanding this project, please feel free to do so by forking it and creating a pull request.
+If you are interested in improving or expanding this project, please feel free to do so by forking it and creating a pull request.
 If you just want to use it for your own purposes, that's fine too, but please give credit where it's due.